 Note: We’ll show data in reports in this time zone.
 We’ll use this currency for goal revenue.

-Tip: You can also check manually if the tracking works.
+Tip: You can also check manually to see if your tracking works.
 Read more

-- We’ll start showing a consent form on your site after installing the container.
+11. We’ll start showing a consent form on your site after you’ve installed the container.
 Add your privacy policy address to the form or turn off the consent form.

 Note: You can also add another container: Additional container (sync).
 Add it if you want to use sync tags.
 It loads tags before the page content loads.